jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

   _jamulus._udp.mydomain.com.
 60 IN SRV 0 5 12345 jamulus.mydomain.com
 ~~~

+**Tip:** You can host many Jamulus Servers at different ports on one host by giving each its own SRV record.

 See the documentation of your DNS provider for instructions on creating SRV records for that provider.

 ## Backing up the Server